szinte55/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-This project will explore changing ownership
+This directory will explore changing file ownership.